“It takes months to find a client, but it only takes seconds to lose one.” – Vince Lombardi.

 - It can affect the already made progress.

-Obviously, you’d wish for the first scenario to turn into a reality.
+You’d wish for the first scenario to turn into a reality.
 However, it isn’t as easy as you may have assumed.

 Fortunately, the following tips can help you get on the right track.

-Put efforts in the first impression.
+Put effort into the first impression.

 Start with small talk.